itscodenation/curriculum-15-16/units/11-bootstrap/README.md

 #Unit 11 - Bootstrap

 ##Synopsis
-This unit focuses on the styling of websites using the BootStrap framework.
-The student will pull from the Bootstrap framework to design websites that are medorn and responsive.
+This unit focuses on the styling of websites using the Bootstrap framework.
+The student will pull from the Bootstrap framework to design websites that are modern and responsive.

 ##Sessions